vkadlcik/DB48X-on-DM42/help/db50x.md

 Compared to the original HP48, the DM32 has a much larger screen, but no annunciators (it is a fully bitmap screen).
-It has a keyboard with dedicated soft-menu (function) keys, but only one shift key (whereas the HP48 has two), lacks a dedicated alpha key, does not provides left or right arrow keys (only up and down), and has no space key (_SPC_ on the HP48).
+It has a keyboard with dedicated soft-menu (function) keys, but no arrow keys (whereas the HP48 has four), lacks a dedicated alpha key, and has no space key (_SPC_ on the HP48).

 ## Keyboard interaction